Please see our responses to some common questions concerning adjustments during COVID-19 as well as general inquiries.

 Financial obligations vary from chapter to chapter, but typically, a new (uninitiated) member's dues will be highest during her first quarter or first year in her chapter, as there are often one-time ritual fees, national dues, and the like charged in that period.
 Afterward, dues will change based on if a member lives in her chapter's house, if it has one, or if she lives elsewhere.
 If a member lives in her chapter's house, her dues will usually include rent and meals.

 In general, dues typically include some meals at the chapter house, if applicable; contributions for event planning (from social to sisterhood to philanthropy); professional and personal development workshops hosted by the chapter; and often more - because chapter finances vary, we strongly encourage PNMs to ask active members about finances during recruitment!
-More specific information will also be provided by Panhellenic during recruitment.
+Also, feel free to check out the Chapter Financial Information page on the website.

 Do I need recommendations?

 Recommendations are NOT required for the recruitment process at UCLA!

 A recommendation is a letter written about a potential new member by an alumna or active member of a sorority, depending on each chapter's rules.
 This letter introduces a PNM to active chapter members and tells them more about her personality, involvement, and character.
 You may wish to reach out to family and friends who are members of sororities and ask them if they are willing to write a recommendation for you, but this is by no means required to go through the recruitment process at UCLA.
 Each chapter has its own procedures for submitting recommendations, and they should be submitted directly to chapters based on their policies, which can usually be found on their chapter or inter/national websites.